learn-co-curriculum/hs-giphy-moods-lab/README.md

 ## Giphy Mood Translator

 You're going to build your very own MVC application to translate moods into gifs.
+It's going to look a little something like this: http://herokuapp.giphy-mood-translator.com

 Let's do this!

 ###Part 1 - Using the Giphy API